 His research interests include Kuwaiti pearl diving music, the music of the Indian Ocean civilizations trade routes and global jazz.
 His current musical efforts include performing with his ensemble Boom.Diwan where he and traditional Kuwaiti pearl diving musicians merge Kuwaiti bahri (sea) rhythms with global jazz traditions for the purpose of creating a new Khaleeji music and engaging in a global musical dialog.

-This event is supported in part by the US Embassy Abu Dhabi
+This residency is presented with support from the US Embassy Abu Dhabi

 - Traditional music and dance